Xiaomi SU7 vs Tesla Model 3: Comparing Their Specs, Features, Prices

 Xiaomi SU7’s specifications

-Although Xiaomi is yet to reveal the car officially, the leaks reveal some of the mechanical and technical specifications of the SU7 sedan.
+Although Xiaomi is yet to unveil the car officially, the leaks do reveal some of the mechanical and technical specifications of the SU7 sedan.
 At first glance, it looks like the Xiaomi SU7 is going to be a blisteringly quick sedan.

 As is the case with EVs, there will be a single-motor and a dual-motor variant of the Xiaomi SU7.
 The single-motor SU7 will weigh 1,980kg and feature a 295hp electric motor.
 This model will be paired with a lithium iron phosphate (LFP) battery supplied by BYD affiliate FinDreams.
 Not to mention, this model is rumoured to feature an 800V electric architecture system.